root-project/root/documentation/spectrum/Spectrum.md

 ## 1-DIMENSIONAL SPECTRA

-The quantity to be minimized in the fitting procedure for one dimensional spectrum is defined as
+The quantity to be minimized in the fitting procedure for one-dimensional spectrum is defined as

 $$ \chi^2 = \frac{1}{N-M}\sum_{i=1}^{N}\frac{[y_i-f(i,a)]^2}{y_i} $$